averyworks/eagle-tag-converter/readme.en.md

 ## Installation

 ### Windows
-No installation is required.
+- **Portable version**
   Download and unzip `Eagle Tag Converter-win-x.x.x.zip`.
   Double-click `Eagle Tag Converter.exe` inside the folder to launch the app.
   To uninstall, simply delete the unzipped folder.

+- **Installer version**
+  Run `Eagle Tag Converter Setup x.x.x.exe`.
+  The installer will start and add a Start Menu entry.
+  To uninstall, go to “Apps & Features” in Windows settings.

 ### Mac
 Download `Eagle Tag Converter-x.x.x.dmg` and open it.